-Add turkey, half the chili powder (reserve remaining for chili), ¼ tsp. salt, and a pinch of pepper to pan.
+Add turkey, half the chile and cumin rub (reserve remaining for chili), and a pinch of pepper to pan.

 Begin the Chili

-Bring to a boil, reduce to a simmer, and cook until thickened, 10-12 minutes.
+Reduce to a simmer and cook until thickened, 10-12 minutes.

 Finish the Chili

-Taste chili, and add remaining chili powder and a pinch of salt if desired.
+Taste chili, and stir in remaining chile and cumin rub if desired.

 Plate dish as pictured on front of card, garnishing chili with cheese, tomato, remaining shallot (to taste), sour cream, and cilantro.
 Bon appétit!